TorbenRahbekKoch/mr-legacy/public/data/profile-en.md

-{age} year old senior system developer, architect and designer on the Microsoft-platform with the primary focus on backend/server systems.
+{age} year old senior full stack generalist, system developer, architect and designer focusing on C#, .NET, React and TypeScript.
 25 years of professional experience since 1997 with a Master of Computer Science degree from Aarhus University in the back pocket.

 I have seen my share of programming languages: Pascal, C++, C#, F#, JavaScript, TypeScript,